Chloë Grace Moretz Wants You To Know She Wasn't Born This Way

 This is also part of the reason why Moretz tries to "keep it natural" in her photo spreads and advertisements for brands such as Coach, showing off makeup looks that the average girl could pull off in real life.

-Moretz says she wants her fans to know that she uses hair extensions sometimes, she works out seven times a week, and eats really clean — "even though I don't always want to, and I definitely cheat," so they know she didn't just wake up looking like this.
+Moretz says she wants her fans to know that she uses hair extensions sometimes and works out seven times a week — "even though I don't always want to," so they know she didn't just wake up looking like this.

 "Sometimes, you have to fight for and work for things, and be happy with who you are at the same time," she said.
 "And that's a really hard balance, but I want to show it to young women."